shivakolanu/Ecom-sample/README.md

-# Ecom-sample

-Here is a customized `README.md` for the project you shared, assuming it's an Angular and Node.js based e-commerce application:

----

 # Ecom-Sample

 A full-stack e-commerce web application developed using Angular for the frontend and Node.js for the backend.
 This project includes features like product listing, shopping cart, and order management.